maxabrahamsson/macrolock/README.md

 ## Usage

-Macrolock is used from the command line and takes three arguments:
+MacroLock is used from the command line and takes three arguments:

 1. The path to the directory you want to monitor.
 2. The path to the lock file where the checksum will be stored.
 3. The script you want to execute if changes are detected.

-Here's an example of how you can use Macrolock:
+Here's an example of how you can use MacroLock:

 ```json
 "scripts": {